sjmudd/mysql-rpm-builder/README.md

 This is because they depend on mirrorlist.centos.org to find the repos and this location no longer exists.
 So rebuilding no longer seems to work.
-I guess I could look to see if there's an alternative location to get the latest mirror contents but for now I have commented out these build options.
+I guess I could look to see if there's an alternative location to get the latest copy of the mirror contents but for now I have commented out these build options.

-I note that Rocky 8 still builds so maybe if you need to rebuild MySQL rpms on an old CentOS 8 you can use rocky instead as the build environment.
+Note that OL8 and Rocky 8 builds still work fine so maybe if you need to rebuild MySQL rpms on an old CentOS 8 you can build using OL8/rocky8 docker images as the build environment instead.
 They should behave the same.

+I have not double checked the "7" versions but would expect this may work too.

 ### What's under the hood?